Free Volvo How-To Guides!

 Fred

 Fred is a physicist turned writer who works on his Volvos when he has to.
-In his award-winning novel, An American Sin (ISBN13: 978-0-9711206-0-0, price $15), the protagonist’s 1970 145 Volvo breaks down outside Missoula, Montana, leading to a meeting with a pivotal hero of the Vietnam War.
+In his award-winning novel, An American Sin (ISBN13: 978-0-9711206-0-0, original price $15), the protagonist’s 1970 145 Volvo breaks down outside Missoula, Montana, leading to a meeting with a pivotal hero of the Vietnam War.
 “Great book!” many have said.
 More info at www.bytewrite.com.
-An American Sin can be ordered at your local bookstore (or, directly from publisher, with purchase of one downloaded guide, at 20% off plus free shipping in U.S.).

 bytewrite LLC